VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

-first i added Repository folder in data.Access and some code to this file then add new folder IRepository in the repository folder then add new class IRepository.cs
+first i added Repository folder in data.Access and some code to this file then add new folder IRepository in the repository folder then add new class IRepository.cs then Modify so it can be used on the Category class to do all the CRUD operations Methods to use for CRUD:
+Get item from the DB
+List of Categories
+Add objects
+Remove objects